 How Did Your Dog Get Lice?

-Lice spread from host to host and are usually species-specific, so your dog likely got lice from another dog.
-Lice thrive in unhealthy environments, meaning that lice usually attack weakened, sick, old, or dirty dogs.
+Lice spread from host to host and are usually species-specific meaning, so your dog likely got lice from another dog.
+Chewing lice thrive in unhealthy environments, meaning that adult lice usually attack weakened, sick, old, or dirty dogs.

-Lice are more common in stray dogs, dogs living in poor conditions, or those with compromised immune systems.
+Chewing lice are more common in stray dogs, dogs living in poor conditions, or those with compromised immune systems.
 The skin in all of these situations will have the most debris and secretions to feed the sucking lice.
 How to dispose of lice on dogs?

 Can Dogs Get Lice From Humans

-As we stated earlier, most lice are species-specific, meaning the type of lice that attach themselves to dogs is a different species than feast on humans.
+As we stated earlier, most lice are species-specific, meaning the type of adult lice that infest dogs and attach themselves to dogs is a different species than feast on humans.
 Fortunately, this means that if you or your kids get head lice, you don’t have to worry about passing it to your pooch, or vice versa.

-Additionally, you don’t need to worry about your dog getting lice from any animals outside the Canis genus, which means canines.
+Additionally, you don’t need to worry about your dog bed getting adult lice from any animals outside the trichodectes canis genus, which means canines.
 Common dog lice in North America infect wolves, coyotes, and foxes but won’t go after cats, rodents, or birds.

 This also means that the treatments for the two are different.
 So please, don’t use lice shampoo for humans on your dog, as some of the ingredients could be harmful or toxic.